John Aldridge: Real Sociedad

-The following 1989–90 season, Kenny Dalglish reverted to a 4–4–2 formation with Rush and Beardsley as first-choice strikers; however, the club accepted an offer of £1 million from La Liga side Real Sociedad in early September 1989, with Aldridge having played twice in the league for Liverpool that season.
+The following 1989–90 season, Kenny Dalglish reverted to a 4–4–2 formation with Rush and Beardsley as first-choice strikers.
+Liverpool accepted an offer of £1 million from La Liga side Real Sociedad in early September 1989, with Aldridge having played twice in the league for Liverpool that season.

-This transfer made Aldridge the first non-Basque player to sign for Sociedad in several decades as they abandoned a selective recruitment policy.
-Before he left Liverpool, he was given a special run-out as a substitute during the club's record-shattering 9–0 win over Crystal Palace in order to score a penalty in front of the Kop.
-He threw his shirt and boots into the crowd at the end and signed for Real Sociedad the next day on 13 September 1989.
+This transfer made Aldridge the first non-Basque player to sign for Sociedad in several decades as they changed their selective recruitment policy.

 Aldridge scored 40 goals in 75 appearances for Sociedad over two seasons, with the club encouraged to make more signings from English football in 1990, namely Dalian Atkinson and Kevin Richardson.
-Despite his success, some Sociedad fans initially did not accept him because he was a foreigner.
+Despite his success, some Sociedad fans initially did not accept him because he was a non-Basque.
 Insulting graffiti was written on the stadium, a fan spat on the ground when Aldridge passed in the street, and his family found it hard to adapt to the different lifestyle in the Basque country.
 Aldridge handed in a transfer request in 1991 to the newly appointed manager John Toshack – another former Liverpool striker.